Darkened Room

 Darkened Room is an 8-minute film directed by David Lynch.
 It first appeared on Lynch's website, DavidLynch.com, in 2002.
 It has subsequently been released on the DVD anthology Dynamic:01.

+Premise

 In the first half of the film, a Japanese woman shows us her apartment in Tokyo and muses on the amount of bananas produced worldwide.
 The woman then tells us that her friend next door is sad.
 In the second half, a blonde woman (Jordan Ladd) sits on a sofa and cries.
 Then a brunette woman (Cerina Vincent) enters and says cruel things to her, before threatening to tell her the truth.
 The film ends with a fade to black.